 Stock / Broth

-The recipe calls for chicken stock but you may want to try out my Instant Pot Shrimp Stock.
+This recipe calls for chicken stock but you may want to try out my Instant Pot Shrimp Stock.
 It adds another dimension of flavor and it’s so easy to make.
-You already have the shrimp shells, so why not make some stock with it?
+You already have the shrimp shells, so why not make some stock with them?

 Shallots